 - For further information, please visit the MAT website.
 Call 330-972-7084 to schedule your test.

 - The Residual ACT is accepted only at The University of Akron and cannot be transferred to other universities and colleges.
-Testing dates never correspond to those of the National ACT.
+Testing dates are intended to be supplements to the National ACT and are identified based on University of Akron deadlines.
 Unlike the National ACT, registration for the Residual ACT takes place at The University of Akron.
-The registration form and nonrefundable payment of $45 must be in the Cashier’s Office by 3 p.m. the Friday before the exam.
-Otherwise, you may come as a standby the day of the test no later than 8:00 A.M. with $45 test fee, plus $20 walk-in fee.
+The registration form and nonrefundable payment of $50 must be in the Cashier’s Office or paid on-line by 3 p.m. the Friday before the exam.
+Otherwise, you may come as a standby the day of the test no later than 8:00 A.M. with $50 test fee, plus $20 walk-in fee.

 - We score the answer sheets before sending them to ACT so your scores will be available at The University of Akron Office of Admissions within several working days rather than waiting for them to be returned by ACT.